Introduction

 Master Node has the following major components, each serving an important functionality.

 - API server: The Kubernetes API server serves as the central hub for cluster management.
-It acts as the interface for the Kubernetes control plane, offering a RESTful API that allows users, administrators, and various system components to interact with the cluster.
+It acts as the interface for the Kubernetes control plane, providing a RESTful API.
+This API allows users, administrators, and various system components to interact seamlessly with the cluster.
 Virtually all administrative tasks and application deployments are orchestrated through API calls to this pivotal component.

-- Controller Manager: It is another process which keeps an overview of what’s happening in the cluster whether something needs to be repaired or if a container dies and needs a restart.
+- Controller Manager: It is another process that keeps an overview of what’s happening in the cluster.
+This includes identifying if something needs repair or if a container dies and requires a restart.

 - Scheduler: It is responsible for scheduling containers on different nodes based on workload.
 It also decides which work nodes the next container should be scheduled on based on the availability of resources on those worker nodes.